 La Candela Resaurant & Bar

-So close you can see it from both our our houses.
+Very close to our house.
 Breakfast, lunch and dinner featuring basic Mexican home cooking.
 A great place for breakfast.

 One of the best restaurants in town, and definitely one of the hardest to find.
 El Moro has been in business for over 40 years and specializes in local food with a Yucatan influence.
 Seafood, chicken, pork, beef and more offered in a variety of ways from a huge menu.
 VERY reasonable prices and very casual.
 Dress cool - there isn't much cross ventilation.
 This restaurant is very popular with divers and people who have been to Cozumel many times.
 It usually takes a few visits to the island before you find it.
 El Moro is closed on Thursdays.
 Note: there is only one El Moro.
 It is not "Los Moros" or "El Morrito."